This article will help you read and understand your pathology report for chromophobe renal cell carcinoma.

 A margin is considered positive when the cancer cells are seen at the cut edge of the tissue.
 Your pathologist will report any positive margins and the location of that margin.

-Why is this important?
 A positive margin is associated with an increased risk of the tumour coming back in the same area of the body.

 Blood moves around the body through long thin tubes called blood vessels.
 Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.